lbeckman314/liambeckman.com/about/index.md

 <br />
 ## about the website:

-I built this website as a way to store and present my various works and projects.
-The site itself owes it's beginnings to Jonathan McGlone's wonderfully helpful [guide](http://jmcglone.com/guides/github-pages/).
+This website stores and presents some of my various works and projects.
+It originally got up and running thanks to Jonathan McGlone's wonderfully helpful [guide](http://jmcglone.com/guides/github-pages/).
 <br/>
 <br/>
-This website is built with [Jekyll](https://jekyllrb.com/), hosted on my Raspberry Pi (Raspbian on RPi3 Model B), and SSL encrypted/certified with [Let's Encrypt](https://letsencrypt.org/) and [Certbot](https://certbot.eff.org/).
+[Jekyll](https://jekyllrb.com/) builds the site, my Raspberry Pi (Raspbian on RPi3 Model B) hosts it, and [Let's Encrypt](https://letsencrypt.org/) and [Certbot](https://certbot.eff.org/) SSL encrypts/certifies it.
 <br/>
 <br/>
-The [source code](https://github.com/lbeckman314/lbeckman314.github.io) for the website is yours.
+The [source code](https://github.com/lbeckman314/lbeckman314.github.io) is yours.
 Feel free to copy and paste, fork, clone, or anything you like.
 Be forwarn!
-This site is written in an ungodly mix of markdown and html.
+This site is written in an ungodly mix of markdown, html, and inline css.
 To spin up your own site, simply follow [the jekyll quick-start quide](https://jekyllrb.com/docs/quickstart/) (adapted below):

 <br/>